PL-WAW-ARAA-CVGENERATE/cv-one-page-generator/README.md

 When you have completed the template you can click on the "Download PDF" button which is located at the bottom of the page.

 A PDF file should be downloaded to your device in the correct format.

+You can see the live application here: https://pl-waw-araa-cvgenerate.github.io/cv-one-page-generator/